Non-Functioning/stunning-spoon2/CustomerCode/resources/README.txt

 the entire animation.
 If there was a file name specified in the command line, the file will export to there.
 Otherwise, a dialog box will pop up asking for the user to input a file name to export the SVG view to.

+//CHANGES FOR ASSIGNMENT 8
+We made a few changes for our customers.
+These included moving all enumerations to their own files and then moving those files to a package within the model.
+We also added interfaces for the RGB class and the Position2D class so that the model used the interfaces.

+With our providers views, we were able to get the textual and svg views to work.
+The visual view opens a window and draws shapes but the shapes are drawn incorrectly and the tempo does no change.
+Also the hybrid few does not work at all.